 Since 2006/07 there has been a general decline in the number of anti-social behaviour incidents recorded.
 Lockdown measures in relation to Covid-19 were introduced on 23rd March 2020 and had a substantial impact on levels.
 The number of anti-social behaviour incidents recorded in 2020/21 rose by 38 per cent when compared with 2019/20 and was the highest level recorded in the ten years to 2020/21.
-As restrictions were eased and removed throughout 2021/22 there was a substantial fall in the number of anti-social behaviour incidents, and the level recorded in 2021/22 was 24% lower than in the previous year.
-By the end of 2021/22, the number of anti-social behaviour incidents were around three fifths of the level seen at the start of the series.
+As restrictions were eased and removed throughout 2021/22 there was a substantial fall in the number of anti-social behaviour incidents, and the level recorded in 2021/22 was 24 per cent lower than in the previous year.
+This reduction continued in 2022/23, with the number of anti-social behaviour incidents falling to less than half of the level seen at the start of the series.
 [Figure 1]